Four O'Clock (The Twilight Zone)

-"Four O'Clock" is episode 94 (season 3, number 29) of the American television anthology series The Twilight Zone.
+"Four O'Clock" is episode 94 (season 3, number 30) of the American television anthology series The Twilight Zone.

 Opening narration

 Plot

-Oliver Crangle is a hate-ridden fanatic who lives in an apartment with his parrot Pete.
-He maintains records of people he believes to be "evil" and has convinced himself that the so called "evil" people (communists, subversives, thieves, murderers) are engaged in a world wide conspiracy and have taken over Washington.
+Oliver Crangle is a hate-ridden fanatic who lives in an apartment with his parrot, Pete.
+He maintains records of people he believes to be "evil" and has convinced himself that the so called "evil" people (communists, subversives, thieves, murderers) are engaged in a worldwide conspiracy and have taken over Washington.
 He makes phone calls to them and their employers at all hours, writes letters regarding their actions, demands their prompt firing, and threatens to involve higher authorities if they do not comply.
 Unsatisfied with the results of his anonymous calls and letters, he searches for a more effective way to eliminate evil from the world; he settles on the idea of shrinking all evil people to two feet tall.
-Throughout the episode, Crangle's parrot Pete periodically calls out "nut," asking for a nut to eat, which Crangle gives him, not realizing that Pete is unintentionally calling Crangle a "nut."
+Throughout the episode, Crangle's parrot Pete periodically calls out "nut," asking for a nut to eat, which Crangle gives him.

 His landlady Mrs. Williams arrives, whom he berates and treats horribly to make her leave.
 Mrs. Lucas also comes to Crangle's apartment and pleads for Crangle to leave her husband, a doctor, alone.
 Crangle is convinced that because her husband was unable to save the life of a woman in the ER who died from her injuries, that he is a murderer and evil.
 Due to Crangle's letter writing to the hospital, her husband has started to feel extremely guilty for the woman's death, and Mrs. Lucas wants Crangle to stop.
 Crangle simply believes that those people are also evil.
 Mrs. Lucas leaves, realizing Crangle is insane.